Gravity (Our Lady Peace album): Commercial

-The album was originally planned to be released on June 11 but was pushed to June 18 because the artwork was not ready in time following the departure of Jamie Edwards, who had become an official member of the band just long enough to take part in the initial photo shoots for the album.
+The album was originally planned to be released on June 11 but was pushed to June 18 because the artwork was not ready in time following the sudden departure of Jamie Edwards, who had become an official member of the band just long enough to take part in the initial photo shoots for the album.

 Gravity debuted at #2 on the Canadian Albums Chart, selling close to 25,000 copies in Canada in its first week.
 The album debuted at #9 in the United States, making it the band's highest position in the United States yet.
 By October 2002, it had been certified Gold by the RIAA in the U.S. and on November 23 of that year won a CASBY Award for Best New Album.
 By November 2003, Gravity had been certified double-platinum in Canada (200,000 units).

 On November 26, 2002 a deluxe limited edition version of the album was released as part of the Sound Plus Collector's Series.
 This version, with a different cover, came with a special bonus DVD of live tracks and the music videos for "Somewhere Out There" and "Innocent" (see below) as well as footage from the Gravity tour.
 The back cover states that the live tracks were recorded on the Spiritual Machines Tour of 2001.
 The following text is also included: